 Counseled insurance companies, including property, casualty, marine, and life lines on sanctions enforcement under OFAC and state regulations.

 Advised financial institutions on export control, AML, anti-boycott, and sanctions issues in fund transfers, handled training, audits, and disclosure.

-Advised companies and universities regarding export control and immigration laws including deemed exports of technology and software source code.
+Advised companies and universities regarding export control and immigration laws including anti-descrimination provisions as well as deemed exports of technology and software source code.

 Counseled top U.S. research universities on sanctions, including campuses and activities and obtained OFAC licenses.